-If there is one thing a Jeeper definitely doesn’t want to hear about it is Jeep recalls.
+If there is one thing a Jeeper doesn’t want to hear about, it is Jeep recalls.
 The safety and security of the consumer are the prime factors that motivate Jeep manufacturers to test their vehicles vigorously before putting them out on the road.

-All Jeeps are subject to rigorous testing prior to being sold to consumers.
+All Jeeps are subject to rigorous testing before being sold to consumers.
 However, every once in a while, things do go awry.
 As much as manufacturers like to simulate real-life conditions in test environments, they may not always succeed in doing so.
-Structural and technical problems with the vehicle often surface only after the vehicle has been sold and is on the road.
+The vehicle’s structural and technical problems often surface only after the vehicle has been sold and is on the road.

 Jeep recalls are not easy and can be very expensive for manufacturers.
-Recalls work in a systematic manner.
+Systematically recalls work.
 Once the manufacturer has identified the defect with their vehicle, they identify the exact number of vehicles of the same model that they sold.
 Each customer is then individually notified of the recalls.
 The manufacturer then repairs / modifies the vehicle free of cost for the customer.

-Whatever it is disguised as Jeep recalls are not made as a lark and are a serious matter indeed.
-So if ever your vehicle is recalled make sure you take the appropriate steps to ensure your safety.
+Whether it is disguised as Jeep, recalls are not made as a lark and are a severe matter.
+So if ever your vehicle is recalled, make sure you take the appropriate steps to ensure your safety.